CarolHernandez04/flexDesk/README.md

 ### For Administrators

+- Log in with an admin account
+- Access `/admin`
+- View total users, desks and recent bookings
-- Access admin panel for desk and room management
+- Review desk status and booking information
-- Monitor office space utilization
-- Manage user roles and permissions
+- Extend admin panel with desk editing, user management and advanced reports [Future enhancements]
-- Generate usage reports (future enhancement)

 ## 🔐 Security Features